apostrophecms/docs/docs/guide/users.md

 ## Adding new users

 If you want to do anything with your Apostrophe website, you will need users.
-There are two main ways to add them: using the command-line task or through the user interface.
+There are two main ways to add them: using the command line task or through the user interface.

 ### Adding users with the CLI task